cliu124/cliu124.github.io/_pages/people.md

 Postdocs
 ======
-We only consider postdocs with external sources of fundings or fellowship right now.
-We may have funding for postdoc position in the future.
+Currently, we only consider postdocs with external sources of fundings or fellowship right now.
+If you are interested in applying fellowship together, please contact me to discuss potential project.

 Undergraduates
 ======
 Highly-motivatd undergraduate students are encouraged to get in touch.
 We also encourage and support undergraduates to apply research fellowship.
 No prior research experiences are expected.
+Some potential topics can be found [here](https://cliu124.github.io/files/UG_research.pdf).

 Research Mentee before UConn
 ======